Veterinary chemical manufacturers need to provide details of their proposed response plan within 25 working days of the audit.

 The APVMA will consider both the audit report and auditor-endorsed corrective action plan or corrective action assessment as part of the audit review and closure process.
 They will advise the manufacturer of the outcome and confirm the next re-audit date.
 For the plan to gain approval, it needs to include timeframes for addressing the NCs, particularly for more serious NCs that may impact on product quality.

-In most cases all NCs need to be addressed within six months, unless granted written approval from the APVMA for an extension.
+In most cases all NCs need to be addressed within 6 months, unless granted written approval from the APVMA for an extension.

-If the plan is not approved by the APVMA, the manufacturer will be allowed to lodge another two submissions with three weeks allowed for each.
-If an acceptable plan has not been provided to the APVMA within four months, the facility will be considered non-compliant and managed accordingly.
+If the plan is not approved by the APVMA, the manufacturer will be allowed to lodge another 2 submissions with 3 weeks allowed for each.
+If an acceptable plan has not been provided to the APVMA within 4 months, the facility will be considered non-compliant and managed accordingly.

 2. Audit closure based on the assessment of corrective actions